estallio/cloudflare-language-redirector/README.md

 'favicon.ico',
 '_nuxt\\/.*',
 'static\\/.*',
-'de(\\/.*)?',
-'en(\\/.*)?',
 '404.html'
 ```

-This is necessary as all incoming request have to go through the worker because there are no look ahead patterns like "execute this worker when there is no '/de' in the path".
-Also common plugins like the [next-i18next](https://github.com/isaachinman/next-i18next) do it like this which can be seen in their [code on Github](https://github.com/isaachinman/next-i18next/blob/abdf06545410f340b0529e3448f8b102ab840249/src/config/default-config.ts#L27).
-The second `/` in de and en paths is necessary as the code is transformed into a Regex in JS where slashes and backslashes have to be escaped.
+These exceptions are necessary as all incoming request have to go through the worker in Cloudflare.
+The reason for this is, that there are no look ahead patterns like _execute this worker when there is no `/de` in the path_.
+Also common plugins like the [next-i18next](https://github.com/isaachinman/next-i18next) do it like mentioned above which can be seen in their [code here on Github](https://github.com/isaachinman/next-i18next/blob/abdf06545410f340b0529e3448f8b102ab840249/src/config/default-config.ts#L27).

+The second backslash (`/`) in the definition paths is necessary because the code is transformed into a Regex in JS where slashes and backslashes have to be escaped.

 #### Language recognition order: